wendyverdonk93/docs/content/tools/multisafepay-control/paying-out-funds-from-your-multisafepay-balance.md

 2. Go to **Finance** > **Balance**.
 3. Select an amount to pay out, the currency, and the IBAN number.

+## Payout currency
+The standard currency for automatic payouts is euros (EUR).
+For manual payouts, you can process other currencies if you specify a business bank account that can receive funds in that currency.

 ## Payout processing times
 The time taken to process payouts is determined by the Risk Team.
 The default payout delay is 1 day.
 Payouts may take up to three business days to arrive in your business bank account.